-Letter From Dean Watson
+Letter From Dean Watson PhD

-Hello I am Dean Watson Director of the Watson Headache Institute.
+Hello I am Dean Watson Director of the Watson Headache® Institute.

-I have consulted those suffering headache and migraine exclusively for 24 years – in this time I have amassed unparalleled experience treating headache and migraine exclusively – 22, 000 hours with 8, 000 patients – I have come to recognize that upper cervical dysfunction is significantly underestimated in primary headache i.e., tension headache, migraine and the trigeminal autonomic cephalalgias, in fact headache and migraine generally…
+I have consulted those suffering headache and migraine exclusively for 26 years – in this time I have amassed unparalleled experience treating headache and migraine exclusively – 22, 000 hours with 8, 000 patients – I have come to recognize that upper cervical dysfunction is significantly underestimated in primary headache i.e., tension headache, migraine and the trigeminal autonomic cephalalgias, in fact headache and migraine generally…

 My courses are primarily for those in the manual therapy professions but also include medical doctors who have additional qualifications in the musculoskeletal area.